AxisCommunications/acap-integration-examples-azure/images-to-azure-storage-account/README.md

 For long commands, we use an escape character (`\`) to split a command over multiple lines.

 On Linux and macOS, use your preferred shell and package manager.
-On Windows 10, you can [install the Windows Subsystem for Linux](https://docs.microsoft.com/windows/wsl/install) to get a Windows-integrated version of Ubuntu and Bash.
+On Windows 10 you can use the Windows Command Prompt.

 ## Instructions